 No need to miss your old buffalo chicken salad anymore!
 This Buffalo Soy Curls Salad will leave your taste buds happy.

-This is another recipe that I’ve come up with to show that you don’t have to give up all your favorite foods when going vegan, all you have to do is sub some tasty plant-based alternatives.
+This is another recipe (like my Ranch Pasta Salad) that I've come up with to show that you don't have to give up all your favorite foods when going vegan, all you have to do is sub some tasty plant-based alternatives.

 Are Soy Curls Healthy?

-As I explained in my Mongolian Soy Curls post, soy curls are non-GMO and grown without chemical pesticides.
+As I explained in my Best Soy Curls Recipes post, soy curls are non-GMO and grown without chemical pesticides.